Skip to content

 How much does it cost to sell a home in South Florida in 2026?

-Selling a home in South Florida in 2026 costs approximately 8-10% of sale price including documentary stamp tax on the deed at $1.05 per $100 in Miami-Dade County and $0.70 per $100 in Broward and Palm Beach County per Florida Statute 201.02, real estate commission, title insurance where seller-paid, lien search fees of $100-$300, and recording fees of approximately $27.
+Selling a home in South Florida in 2026 costs approximately 8-10% of sale price including documentary stamp tax on the deed at $0.60 per $100 for Miami-Dade single-family homes and $1.05 per $100 for all other Miami-Dade property types (condo, townhome, multi-family, commercial), and $0.70 per $100 in Broward and Palm Beach County per Florida Statute 201.02, plus real estate commission, title insurance where seller-paid, lien search fees of $100-$300, and recording fees of approximately $27.

 What is FIRPTA withholding for foreign national sellers in Florida?